MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/sandbox-environments.md

 ### Sandbox Permissions

 The sandbox user(s) are given Owner access to the sandbox subscription.
-When sandboxes are canceled all sandbox users should have the Owner RBAC role replaced by the Reader RBAC role.
+When sandboxes are canceled all sandbox users should have the Owner RBAC role removed.

 ## Additional Considerations